rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 **Start by following the instructions from the original article, [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/), up thru to the section: `Pull to Studio`**

+Once you have completed that, come back to here and follow the rest of this post at this point.

 ## Creating an Amplify Studio App with Clojurescript

 This is the actual instructions on how to create your Amplify Studio app in Clojurescript instead of Javascript.
 It replaces the remainder all the content after `Pull to Studio` from the original article [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/).